 Explore the control menu

-Look down the Control Menu on the left hand side of the screen, and you'll find six main features:
+Look down the Control Menu on the left hand side of the screen, and you'll find seven main features:

 We'll go through them one by one to explain how they can each help you get more from Google Earth.